 Sherlock Holmes & Watson in The Adventure of the Empty House.

-During this era, poetry saw experimentation in both its style and subject matter.
-Poets took inspiration from other forms like fiction and drama.
-They even drew inspiration from paintings.
+Victorian poetry is experimental both in its style and subject matter.
+Poets took inspiration from other forms like fiction and drama and even drew inspiration from paintings.
 An example is the pre-Raphaelite Dante Gabriel Rossetti.
-Their writing covered everything from social injustice and love to philosophy and landscapes.
-They were also intrigued by older periods, for instance, the Middle Ages and the Italian Renaissance.
+Their themes were varied and covered everything from social injustice and love to philosophy and landscapes.
+They were also fascinated by older periods, for instance, the Middle Ages and the Italian Renaissance.

-Plays written in the first and mid-century part did not stand the test of time, and were passed into oblivion.
+Victorian plays written in the first and mid-century part did not stand the test of time, and were passed into oblivion.
 It was not until the end of the era that we see playwrights of great calibre.
-Oscar Wilde and George Bernard Shaw wrote humorous plays that also offered social critique.
+Examples are Oscar Wilde and George Bernard Shaw, who wrote humorous plays that also offered social critique.

 Conclusion